Blaise Kouma

 Blaise Kouma (born 31 December 1988 in Lomé) is a footballer from the Togolese Republic.
 He currently plays for Étoile Filante de Lomé.

 Career

 Kouma began his career with Étoile Filante and was promoted in 2004 to the Togolese Championnat National team.

 Position

 He played as defensive midfielder or as a central defender.

 International career

-The defensive midfielder presented the Togo national football team in the U-17, was the captain of the U-20 and under 23.
+The defensive midfielder represented the Togo national football team in the U-17, was the captain of the U-20 and under 23.
 In November 2008 played at the West African International Tournament and captained the Togo team, he selected his country at African Nation Cup for Local African player to be played in Côte d'Ivoire in February 2009.